emailrhoads/tt-soccer/INSTRUCTIONS.md

 • Please join the meeting room for this final interview on time.
 If you miss your interview without providing any prior notice, your application may be paused for 6 months.

 TODO:
-  - Add gitlab-ci.yml
-  - Add index to market_value on player

   - ?
 Add bundle audit
   - ?
 Switch off SQL3
   - ?
 Bolster up enumerations into Objects?